DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 #.
 The collection manager opens an empty specimen record.

 #.
-The system adds a default highest level preparation for the specimen.
+The system adds a default preparation for the specimen.

 #.
 The collection manager identifies (enters or generates an ID-number for) the
    specimen.

 #.
 The collection manager enters relevant information about the specimen
-   (e.g. a moss) and the default preparation (e.g. a herbarium sheet).
+   (e.g. that it is a moss) and the default preparation (e.g. that it is a herbarium sheet).

 #.
 The collection manager selects the default preparation and creates a child
    preparation.

 #.
 The collection manager enters information about the child preparation
-   (e.g. a package mounted on the herbarium sheet).
+   (e.g. that it is a package mounted on the herbarium sheet).

 #.
-The collection manager moves the specimen to the new child preparation.
+The collection manager associates the specimen record with the child
+   preparation (instead of the parent preparation).

 #.
 The collection manager saves the specimen record.